Undetermined states: how to find them and their applications: Introduction

 Quantum entanglement has been regarded as an useful physical resource in quantum information and quantum computation.
-Wherein, different non-local correlations embedded in entanglement are employed for different tasks.
-It is very important to quantify and characterize quantum entanglement in quantum information science.
-In the last decade, a lot of measures in various aspects of research purposes have been proposed \cite{1}.
-An interesting approach is to measure information contained in the reduced density matrix of a given state.
-More specifically, for an arbitrary two-level multi-party entangled state, it is concerned whether the partial or low-ordered correlations of the reduced matrices can fully reveal the high-ordered correlations.
+Different non-local correlations embedded in entanglement are employed for different tasks.
+Characterization of quantum entanglement plays a fundamental role in quantum information science.
+Entanglement measures in various aspects of research purposes have been proposed \cite{1}.
+Therein, an interesting and natural approach, as originally proposed by Linden \emph{et. al.}, is to quantify information contained in the reduced density matrix of a given state \cite{2}.
+In other words, it is concerned whether the partial or low-ordered correlations of the reduced matrices can fully reveal the high-ordered correlations.
 If the answer is positive, these entangled states, either pure or mixed, can be completely determined by their parts.
-Surprisingly, as originally indicated by Linden \emph{et. al.}, \emph{almost }every pure three-qubit entangled state can be entirely determined by its two-qubit reduced density matrices \cite{2}.
-Di\'{o}si illustrated the explicit solution of constructing the three-party pure state using any two two-qubit reduced density matrices \cite{22}.
-Furthermore, Linden and Wootters showed that a fraction of quantum particles of almost $n$-party multi-level pure entangled states can reveal as much information as that of all particles \cite{21}.
-However, the question of precisely characterizing which states are determined by their reduced density matrices remained open.
+Surprisingly, \emph{almost }every pure three-qubit entangled state can be entirely determined by its two-qubit reduced density matrices \cite{2}.
+Later the solution of constructing the three-qubit pure state using any two two-qubit reduced density matrices was explicitly illustrated \cite{22}.
+Furthermore, Linden and Wootters showed that a fraction of quantum particles of \emph{almost} $n$-party multi-level pure entangled states can reveal as much information as that of all qubits \cite{21}.